cjwit/arabmusic/README.md

 Development page is live at [https://whispering-sands-88923.herokuapp.com](https://whispering-sands-88923.herokuapp.com).

 Next Up
-* Zocial font issues
-* Validation issues
-    * Submit button only validates after key entry
-    * Return to form validation, optional items should not validate
-    * Notice form date
+* Terms of Use (in footer?)
+    * Civility and IP disclaimer
+    * We only keep publicly available Facebook info...
+    * Help with report bug link

 Eventually:
 * Only admins can delete resource collections (set as an array in a process.env variable?)